wp-plugins/facebook-ads/readme.txt

 > This plugin can be used with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins to get more leads and improved conversion rates on your site.

-This plugin not only lets you create great Facebook Ads, but it can also automatically optimize your ads for better conversions.
+This plugin not only lets you create great Facebook Ads, and automatically optimize them for much better results.

 ### How it works